Posted On: 2021-08-26

 There are a number of different ways to build your fire in preparation for the magic fire start.

-If your personal favourite is the Log Cabin style, this can also be used quite nicely with some of these magic fire start ideas.
-This particular style is well suited to electrical based fire starts where the ignition mechanism can be placed in the middle of the fire lay and yet still be hidden by kindling.
+If your personal favorite is the Log Cabin style, this can also be used quite nicely with some of these magic fire start ideas.
+This particular style is well suited to electrical-based fire starts where the ignition mechanism can be placed in the middle of the fire lay and yet still be hidden by kindling.

 One item that I strongly discourage from being included in any fire lay - regardless of the weather conditions - is liquid fuel (white gas; naphtha; charcoal starter fuel, etc.) as the results can be somewhat unpredictable if used with some of the ideas presented here.
 Any scouter who needs this to get a fire going is probably not suited to trying Magic Fire Start Ideas (see page 3, A Word of Caution, Item #2).